DAF ''EV33'' - 1974 / 2017 - SHORTENED ENGLISH VERSION OF THE DUTCH ORIGINAL

 onboard setting

-rolling programmer
+rolling

 After some experimenting the acceleration is optimised and the max speed is 85 km/h.
 It runs very well, even the supplier is enthousiastic about this project. ''the smallest powerpack yet in a normal sized car''.
 See, there is the benefit of the variomatic again.